cultsicarias/JigneshGPT/README.md

 # 🤖 Jignesh Bot

-**Jignesh** is a savage, dark-humor Discord bot with a Hinglish twist.
+**Jignesh** is a savage, dark-humor Discord bot with a Japanese twist.
-He roasts, jokes, and replies in short, punchy lines — mixing English with Hindi slang (Hinglish).
+He roasts, jokes, and replies in short, punchy lines — mixing English with Japanese.
-Perfect for chaos, fun, and desi vibes in your server. 😂🔥
+Perfect for chaos and fun vibes in your server. 😂🔥

 ---